The latest updates on cancellations, travel guidance and safety measures for all candidates and instructors.

 We will continue to actively monitor local and national guidelines, with the awareness that further outbreaks may result in the postponement of courses along with border controls and travel restrictions imposed by workplaces or local health authorities.

 We would also like to emphasise the importance of self-screening to candidates attending courses.
-If you are unwell or have had any contact with any suspected cases, course fees are fully transferable and you will be supported in enrolling for another suitable course with no change or cancellations fees.
+If you test COVID positive before or during a course, course fees are fully refundable and you will be supported in enrolling for another suitable course with no administration or cancellation fees.
+A medical certificate stating that you are COVID-19 positive will be required as evidence before any refund can be issued.

 We hope the above steps will help provide safety and peace of mind as we recover together from this pandemic.
-Our board and management team will continually review our approach to a COVID-19 safe environment for APLS, and any changes will be communicated to you, as candidates and faculty, first.
+Our board and management team are continually reviewing our approach to a COVID-19 safe environment for APLS, and any changes will be communicated to you, as candidates and faculty, first.

 If you have any questions or concerns, please don’t hesitate to contact the APLS team.